rmdpalo/JS-algorithms-and-data-structures/01. Big-O-Notation/README.md

 ## Time Complexity vs. Space Complexity
 So far, we've only focused on Time Complexity for our Big O notation, which basically means the run time of our applications.
 But we can also use Big O for Space complexity, or the amount of __space__ our application takes up in memory as the input gets bigger.

+- Most primitive data types (booleans, numbers, undefined, null) are constant space.
+- Strings require O(n) space (where n is the string length)
+- Reference types are generall O(n), where n is the length (for arrays) or the number of keys (for objects)